oddbird/oddsite/content/speaking/talks/no-grid-system.rst

   .. _Susy: /susy/
 summary: |
-  We built `Susy`_,
+  `Miriam`_
-  a Sass grid system that can generate any grid technique you like — but we haven't used it in years.
+  (the creator of `Susy`_)
-  `Miriam`_ will show you the history of web layout, how various grid systems work, and how to avoid using them.
+  will show you the history of web layout, how grid systems work, and practical tip to avoid using them.
   For those few cases where a grid really is required, we'll talk about the best ways to roll your own, so you're not relying on a bloated library to make decisions for you.